Travel details

 Camel Rock

-A rock formation shaped like a real camel, one of Cappadocia's representative natural sculptures.
+A strange rock shaped like a real camel, it is one of Cappadocia’s representative natural sculptures.

-The contrast with the surrounding reddish-brown terrain is beautiful, and its humorous shape brings a smile.
+The contrast with the surrounding reddish earth is beautiful, and its humorous shape brings a smile.

-It is also popular as an easily accessible photo spot.
+It is also a popular, easily accessible photo spot.

 [Japanese Guide]